Skip Navigation

 Annotation: This video for parents explains the importance of the age 1 dental visit.
 Oral health professionals discuss good oral hygiene and nutrition and how early and regular professional oral health care can help to establish a positive professional-family relationship and healthy child development.
 The video is presented in English with Spanish subtitles.

-Keywords: Consumer education materials, Dental care, Dental caries, Disease prevention, Health promotion, Infant health, Infants, Multimedia, Oral health, Parent education, Preventive health visits, Spanish language materials, Videos
+Keywords: Consumer education materials, Dental caries, Disease prevention, Health promotion, Infant health, Infants, Multimedia, Oral health, Oral health care, Parent education, Preventive health visits, Spanish language materials, Videos

 « Previous Page Next Page »